VictoriaMetrics/VictoriaTraces/docs/victoriatraces/querying/README.md

 This endpoint provides the following params:
 - `endTs`: the end timestamp in unix milliseconds.
 Current timestamp will be used if empty.
 - `lookback`: the lookbehind window duration in milliseconds.
-Default to `1m` if empty (not controlled by `-search.traceMaxDependencyLookbehind` flag).
+Default to `1m` if empty.

-By default, the `lookback` duration cannot exceed `-search.traceMaxDependencyLookbehind` flag (default `1m`), which help preventing heavy queries for dependency analysis.

 Here are examples of the dependency API: